eleween/HIV-project/README.md

 *IA - main points*

-- The main contribution: opened the discussion on how to appropriate value in a complex system/modular system/ ecosystem; that firms can adopt strategies to achieve a privileged position within the system that allows it to enjoy higher value capture.
+- The main contribution: given the joint value creation by a bundle of complements, opened the discussion on how to appropriate value in a complex system/modular system/ ecosystem; that firms can adopt strategies to achieve a privileged position within the system that allows it to enjoy higher value capture.
--
+- key question: who benefits from the innovation
+- Bottleneck is no longer only a constraint on value creation - it is also a point of value capture.
+From Ethiraj (bottleneck is a constraint, which ahs to be resolved) to strategic bottleneck: a part of value chain in most scarce supply which enables the entity controlling it to appropriate a higher share of value

 *Value-based strategy*